 Recording and stimulating from the implanted RNS device

 The RNS is an FDA-approved implantable device for treating partial seizures.
 In its typical configuration, the device continuously records from 4 bipolar channels (each attached to a hippocampal electrode).
 When a seizure pattern is detected (signaling that a seizure is imminent) the device can deliver a pre-programmed stimulation pattern that is calibrated to disrupt the seizure.
-Although the device contains limited onboard memory (enough to store approximately 3 minutes of data), the data may be downloaded at any time using a wireless “wand” device.
-We will be unable to modify the device itself, so for our ambulatory studies (Aims 2 and 4), our experimental protocol asks the patients to download the device buffer periodically throughout each day.
+Although the device contains limited onboard memory (enough to store approximately 3 minutes of data), the data may be downloaded at any time using a wireless “wand” and a programming device.
+For FDA regulatory reasons we will be unable to modify the device itself, so for our ambulatory studies (Aims 2 and 4), our experimental protocol asks the patients to download the device buffer periodically throughout each day.

 After downloading and collating the recorded data, we will preprocess the recordings to focus in on electrophysiological oscillations (e.g. 3-8 Hz “theta” oscillations, which have been found to appear during memory encoding and retrieval).
-Some patients will be implanted with microwire electrodes that allow us to record action potentials from individual neurons.
-In these patients we will also analyze single-neuron firing rates and relate them to ongoing memory processes.

 Functional Magnetic Resonance Imaging (fMRI)

-We will measure hippocampal activity in our control participants using fMRI with the Department of Psychological and Brain Sciences MRI machine (Moore Hall).
+We will measure hippocampal activity in our control participants using fMRI at the Advance Imaging Center at DHMC.
 We will design our imaging protocol to specifically target the bilateral hippocampi so that we can (grossly) compare the measured brain patterns to the electrophysiological RNS recordings.

 After collecting the imaging data, we will use standard image processing algorithms to align the shapes of different people’s hippocampi.
 This will enable us to compare the data from different patients and control participants.